peanut butter-chocolate skillet cookie

 Can you believe it is already almost Memorial Day weekend?
 I cannot.
 I feel like, since moving, life has been accelerating at breakneck speed and I can’t keep up anymore.
 Suddenly, my kids are 3 and 6 years old.
 There are lush leaves on the trees outside.
 I’m wearing shorts.
-It’s SHORTS weather in Minnesota.
-Didn’t we just have a blizzard or something?
-Time, slow down please.

 To cope with all this change, I made a ridiculously decadent, over-the-top skillet cookie with peanut butter and chocolate.
 Then, I topped it with strawberry ice cream.
 Then, I ate it right out of the skillet.
 These felt like good, smart, adult-like decisions.

 Tell Me All About This Peanut Butter-Chocolate Skillet Cookie Situation.

 If you’ve never tried a skillet cookie before, you are in for a treat (pun intended, lolz).